 05.Indie Beach

 What is it?
-Indie Beach plants you directly on the Saint-Tropez sand.
-Salt air hits the outdoor terrace as the Mediterranean stretches out toward the horizon.
-The space functions as a seamless transition from the bar to the beachfront.
+Indie Beach sits right on the Saint-Tropez sand.
+Salt air drifts over the terrace as you head for the bar.
+The Mediterranean Sea fills the horizon from every outdoor table.

-Good to Know: The seafood at Indie Beach pairs best with a seat on the terrace where the Mediterranean breeze cuts the afternoon heat.
+Good to Know: The local seafood at Indie Beach tastes best when the sun hits the outdoor terrace.

 © Photo Credits: Plage Des Salins